-The history of the scrapyard dates back to 1991 when the first workers came here and established the facility between 1994 and 1995.
-Since then the dump serves as the final destination for e-waste and car from Nigeria, Burkina, Faso, Togo or Benin but also from the United Kingdom and other countries of the European Union or other abroad destination like for example USA.
+The history of the scrapyard dates back to 1991, when the facility was built between 1994 and 1995.
+Since then, the final destination for e-waste and cars from Nigeria, Burkina Faso, the United Kingdom, and other countries of the European Union, or other destinations, like the United States.

-The workers come mostly from the Northern rural parts of Ghana arriving to make living in the country's capital; vast majority of them also live among the mountains of old washing machines and TV screens.
-The life on the scrapyard's premises follows the traditional tribal arrangement under the rule of the local authority, Idrisu Saibu, the chairman often referred to as the chieftain.
+The workers come mostly from the Northern rural parts of Ghana to make a living in the country's capital; the vast majority of them also live among the mountains of old washing machines and TV screens.
+Life on the scrapyard's premises is a traditional tribal arrangement under the rule of local authority, Idrisu Saibu, the chairman often referred to as the chieftain.

-How many people live in the area covering over thirty hectares (roughly 44 football pitches) is unclear.
-According to several estimates, the scrapyard is home to over 50,000 people but the figure is even higher in some reports.
+How many people live in the area covering over 30 hectares (roughly 44 football pitches) is unclear.
+According to several estimates, the scrapyard is home to over 50,000 people, but the figure is even higher in some reports.

-See Arnika's photos from the Agbobloshie scrapyard: How does the world's largest e-waste dump looks like?
+See Arnika's photos from the Agbobloshie scrapyard: How does the world's largest e-waste dump look like?

-All over the place, you see copper wires, aluminium or glass shards, old trucks, refrigerators computer boards, dismantled air-condition units or car engines piling up to four meters high.
+All over the place, you can see copper wires, aluminum, or glass shards, old trucks, refrigerated computer boards, dismantled air-conditioning units, or car engines piling up to four meters high.
 It is hard to distinguish garbage from people's sheds.
-The only things rising over this skyline are two mosques and the dark grey smoke from several fireplaces.
+The only things rising over the skyline are two mosques and the dark gray smoke from several fireplaces.

-Scrappers use primitive methods, such as open burning, to remove plastic insulation from copper cables causing releases of highly dangerous chemicals.
-Because of the toxic pollution most of local workers die in their 20’s, according to The Guardian's reportage published in 2014.
+Scrappers use primitive methods, such as open burning, to remove plastic insulation from copper cables causing releases of highly dangerous chemicals because of the toxic pollution bridge with local workers in their 20s, according to the Guardian's report published in 2014.

-In 2013, the Agbogbloshie scrapyard made it to the list of ten world's worst polluted places.
+In 2013, the Agbogbloshie scrapyard made it to the list of the world's worst polluted places.